3 Great Alternatives To Envelope Stuffing Jobs

 In the United States, the pay range for customer service representatives is between $31,400 to $40,400 per year.

-The bottom line is that envelope-stuffing work is not legitimate work.
+You can definitely earn money doing clerical tasks at home, but the bottom line is that envelope stuffing jobs are not legitimate work.
 Those envelope-stuffing jobs you come across are scams.
-Don't fall for them.
+Don't fall for them – you can't make good money stuffing mail.

 There are many legitimate online jobs you can try instead.
 Check out Upwork to find legitimate work-from-home, online job opportunities.
 Good luck!Find Work-from-Home Jobs on Upwork